Troy vs. Georgia Southern NCAA Football Odds, Plays and Insights | October 9, 2021

 Georgia Southern Stats and Trends

-- This year, the Eagles have just one ATS win in three games as an underdog of 5.5 points or more.
+- This year, the Eagles have just one against the spread win in three games as an underdog of 5.5 points or more.

-- Georgia Southern's games this season have hit the over on two of four set point totals (50%).
+- Georgia Southern's games this year have gone over the total in two out of four opportunities (50%).

-- The Eagles put up 25 points per game, eight more than the Trojans allow (17).
+- The Eagles score eight more points per game (25) than the Trojans surrender (17).

-- When Georgia Southern records more than 17 points, it is 2-0 against the spread and 2-1 overall.
+- Georgia Southern is 2-0 against the spread and 2-1 overall when the team records more than 17 points.

-- In games that Georgia Southern totals more than 266 yards, the team is 2-0 against the spread and 2-1 overall.
+- Georgia Southern is 2-0 against the spread and 2-1 overall when the team amasses more than 266 yards.

-- This year the Eagles have three turnovers, seven fewer than the Trojans have takeaways (10).
+- The Eagles have turned the ball over three times, seven fewer times than the Trojans have forced turnovers (10).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.